notima/businessObjectAdapters/fortnoxAdapter/README.md

    		org.apache.karaf.features.configKey = FortnoxProperties
 ```

-Set the default client secret
+Set the default client ID and secret

+	config:property-set -p FortnoxProperties defaultClientId THE_ID
  	config:property-set -p FortnoxProperties defaultClientSecret THE_SECRET

 Restart the Fortnox adapter when the secret has been set

 	bundle:restart [bundle_id]

 You can find out the bundle id with the ``list`` command.
+The bundle is named "Fortnox Business Objects Adapter".

 ### Adding clients